 Colonel McCormick was by far the most well-known member of the Firm’s original partnership.
 His grandfather, Joseph Medill, was the legendary publisher of the Chicago Tribune and his family was one of Chicago’s most prominent.
 Less than a year after starting the Firm, McCormick was thrust into an unexpected leading role at the family business.
 His succession to the editorship effectively ended his legal career though his name remained on the door until 1927.

 Overshadowed by his more famous partner, little is known of Stuart Shepard except that he withdrew from the Firm in 1917 to become general counsel of the federal agency that would become the Department of Veterans Affairs.
 S.E.
 Thomason would also find success in the newspaper business, first as vice president of the Chicago Tribune, and then as publisher of the rival Chicago Daily Times (today’s Chicago Sun-Times).

-With approximately 2,500 attorneys now and an varied set of complementary practice areas, the Firm’s founders might be surprised by Kirkland’s sheer size and its diverse makeup, but they would surely recognize the guiding principles they put into place more than 100 years ago.
+With more than 3,000 attorneys now and a varied set of complementary practice areas, the Firm’s founders might be surprised by Kirkland’s sheer size and its diverse makeup, but they would surely recognize the guiding principles they put into place more than 100 years ago.